macimax/WIKI_STEPMANIA/Note-Types/Note-Types.md

 fake: if 1, this note is a fake note.
 If 0, this note is judged normally.

 reserved flag: Not used for anything.
+Does nothing.